-In the general case of MBRL in an unknown MDP with an abstraction φ , the situation will be as depicted in Figure 1.
-While normally the agent would receive a state s as an observation, this is no longer the case, and the agent receives observations that correspond to abstract states $\phi(s)$.
-In this case, the agent will no longer know exactly in which state it is, making the environment a POMDP [3, 6, 32, 51, 68, 69].
-Abstraction can be seen as a special case of POMDPs because the observation is a result of perceptual aliasing, i.e. multiple states are perceived as the same.
+In the general case of MBRL in an unknown MDP with an abstraction $\phi$ , the situation will be as depicted in Figure 1.
+Without abstraction, the agent receives a state s as an observation.
+With abstraction, the agent instead observes an abstract state $\bar{s} = \phi(s)$ through the abstraction function $\phi$ .
+In this case, the agent will no longer know precisely which state it is in, making the environment (a special case of) a POMDP [3, 6, 32, 52, 69, 70].
+Abstraction can be seen as a special case of POMDPs because the observation results from perceptual aliasing, i.e., multiple states are perceived as the same.
+Perceptual aliasing may not be a problem when the resulting problem behaves as an MDP, as for a bisimulation [21, 45], but this is often not the case [1, 57, 70].

 Since we can view the combination of abstraction and RL in an MDP as a special case of a POMDP, RL methods for POMDPs could be used to find a solution.
-A common approach to finding solutions in POMDPs is through Bayesian RL, for which the Bayes-Adaptive POMDP (BA-POMDP) provides a framework [64].
+A common approach to finding solutions in POMDPs is through Bayesian RL, for which the Bayes-Adaptive POMDP (BA-POMDP) provides a framework [65].
 Extensions of Bayesian RL for POMDPs are covered in the survey of Ghavamzadeh et al. [20].
-In Deep RL using recurrent neural networks is one way in which partial observability has been addressed [30, 77].
-Specific focus has been on using variational inference methods [29, 74] and belief tracking [35, 46, 77].
-However, these POMDP approaches are often general solutions for any type of POMDP, they are not necessarily optimal for the special case of the POMDP induced by abstraction.
+In Deep RL, using recurrent neural networks is one way in which partial observability has been addressed [30, 78].
+Specific focus has been on using variational inference methods [29, 75] and belief tracking [35, 47, 78].
+However, these POMDP approaches are often general solutions for any POMDP, and they are not necessarily optimal for the special case of the POMDP induced by abstraction.

 Instead of applying POMDP solution methods, it can be tempting to treat the resulting problem as a Markov problem and try to find a solution in this way.
-For instance, this could be tempting when the abstraction clusters together states with similar transition and reward functions in the abstract space, such as with a ε -bisimulation abstraction.
-However, it has been observed that treating this problem as a Markov process can lead to policies that are far from optimal and there could be no guarantee of finding an optimal solution [1,56,69].
-In general, non-stationarity of the collected data, due to changing behavior of the policy, has been shown to lead to worse performance in Deep RL [28], and nonstationarity due to perceptual aliasing can lead to similar problems when not addressed.
-Therefore, to find good solutions methods that combine RL and abstraction should take into account the perceptual aliasing.
+For instance, this could be tempting when the abstraction clusters together states with similar transition and reward functions in the abstract space, such as with a $\epsilon$ -bisimulation abstraction.
+However, it has been observed that treating this problem as a Markov process can lead to policies that are far from optimal, and there could be no guarantee of finding an optimal solution [1,57,70].
+In general, non-stationarity of the collected data, due to changing behavior of the policy, has been shown to lead to worse performance in Deep RL [28], and non-stationarity due to perceptual aliasing can lead to similar problems when not addressed.
+Therefore, to find good solutions, methods that combine RL and abstraction should take into account perceptual aliasing.